There are now 3 possible online modes for units:

 NO campus face-to-face attendance.
 All study and assessment requirements are online only.
 Unit includes some timetabled activities, with a requirement for students to participate online at specific times.
 In exceptional cases (noted in the Handbook) students may be required to participate in face-to-face laboratory classes when a return to UWA’s Crawley campus becomes possible in order to be awarded a final grade.

 No attendance or regular contact is required, and all study requirements are completed either via correspondence and/or online submission.

 Regular attendance is not required, but student attends the institution face to face on an agreed schedule for purposes of supervision and/or instruction.

 Multiple modes of delivery.
 Unit includes a mix of online and on-campus study requirements.
 On campus attendance for some activities is required to complete this unit.

 - 6 points

 Availability Location Mode Semester 2 UWA (Perth) Face to face Semester 2 Online Online timetabled

 - This unit develops a range of quantitative and qualitative techniques for urban and regional analysis.
 This includes advanced methods for the analysis of economic systems, social structure, demography and land use.
 Specific training is provided in urban and regional modelling, social and economic indicators and advanced policy analysis.

 - Students are able to (1) demonstrate an understanding of the theoretical perspectives underlying urban and regional analytical techniques; (2) understand the strengths and limitations of competing urban and regional analytical techniques; and (3) select and utilise appropriate quantitative and qualitative methods in the analysis of urban and regional systems.

-- Indicative assessments in this unit are as follows: (1) reading logs (30 per cent); (2) research presentation (10 per cent); and (3) research report with field trip notes (60 per cent).
+- Indicative assessments in this unit are as follows: (1) reading logs; (2) practical workbook; and (3) consultancy report (with written and oral component).
 Further information is available in the unit outline.